aesadde/aesadde.github.io/posts/ghc_core.md

 ```

 This code dump contains a lot of information about the Haskell source code but, the
-untrained developer will have a hard time to deciphering all the bits and pieces
+untrained developer will have a hard time deciphering all the bits and pieces
 of this text.
 Since my attempt here is not to teach you the "basics" of Core but
 rather, understanding how to manipulate it, you can check [Stephen Diehl's
 introduction to Core](http://dev.stephendiehl.com/hask/#core) to get you
 started.

+**Playing with Core**

+We are now ready to play with the language.

+Core is defined in the [CoreSyn module](http://downloads.haskell.org/~ghc/7.10.3/docs/html/libraries/ghc-7.10.3/CoreSyn.html#t:Arg).
+An easy way to get started is to simply import the [GhcPlugins]() which exports
+all the necessary bits and pieces for us to play with Core and build actual Core
+plugins.

+-- mention that it is hard to create CoreExpr from scratch given all the details
+that we need to deal with (like creating Ids).
+-- Also say something about the interpreter that used to exist and end it there,
+I still don't think many people are interested in this bit.